-Web retail sales

-Cash / card change (by value):
+Web retail sales Cash / card change (by value):

-Subway patronage

-This year was a busy year for the Subway with patronage for 2018-19 reaching 13.2 million.
+Subway patronage This year was a busy year for the Subway with patronage for 2018-19 reaching 13.2 million.
 This was up 3.7 per cent on the previous year, and for the first time in 10 years exceeded 13 million passengers.

-SPT supporting Glasgow 2018

-The increase in passengers was due to a number of major events in the city, which SPT and the Subway were proud to support.
+SPT supporting Glasgow 2018 The increase in passengers was due to a number of major events in the city, which SPT and the Subway were proud to support.
 The 2018 European Championships held in Glasgow saw two late opening Sundays in August and we safely transported an extra 75,000 passengers around the city during the duration of the Games from 2 to 12 August.
 In addition, SPT bus colleagues assisted Games organisers with organising transport to and from the various venues for 4,500 elite athletes from around the world.

-SPT supports Pride

-Pride Glasgow 2018, which took place on July 14 and 15, saw thousands of people celebrate the LGBTQI community across the city, with many people out enjoying the weekend of carnival and music or taking part in the parade.
+SPT supports Pride Pride Glasgow 2018, which took place on July 14 and 15, saw thousands of people celebrate the LGBTQI community across the city, with many people out enjoying the weekend of carnival and music or taking part in the parade.
 An additional 5,000 passengers used Subway services to the event in Kelvingrove Park.
 The extended Sunday opening was well publicised on both our own social media accounts and via our partnership working with Pride Glasgow.

-SPT getting smarter

-SPT's drive to get more customers using Smartcards is paying dividends.
+SPT getting smarter SPT's drive to get more customers using Smartcards is paying dividends.
 More than 200,000 Smartcards are now in circulation.
 More passengers are recognising the benefits and savings to be had by using a Smartcard.
 We continue to work with other operators to develop more Smart ticketing options for passengers to make travelling by public transport as convenient as possible.
 The ease of Smartcard use, complete with online top-ups, is appealing to a vast number of passengers.

-ORR approves Subway safety case

-This year also saw the Office of Rail and Road (ORR) approve SPT's certification to operate for the next five years.
+ORR approves Subway safety case This year also saw the Office of Rail and Road (ORR) approve SPT's certification to operate for the next five years.
 This followed the ORR's assessment of SPT's application to renew our safety case for the Subway.
 This essential certification is vital to ensure the Subway continues to operate safely and involves input from many departments within SPT.
 The renewal of non-mainline safety certificate and safety authorisation requires us to provide sufficient evidence that our safety management system meets the requirements of the regulations, and that provisions we have adopted meet the requirements necessary for safe operation.
 Under ORR rules, a number of inspections will continue to be carried out over the next five years to ensure the continued validity of the safety certificate and safety authorisation.

-Kelvinhall

-Subway modernisation: station update

-Work began this year on the final four stations to be completed as part of the Subway modernisation programme.
-Work on St George's Cross and Cowcaddens stations is now well under way, with both modernisation programmes to be completed by the end of summer 2019.
+be completed as part of the Subway modernisation programme.
+Work on St George's Cross and Cowcaddens stations is now well under way, with both modernisation for Integrated Transport Project at the Scottish Transport